osgi/osgi.enroute.site/CONTRIBUTING.md

 **Do it!**
 **We will appreciate it.**

 The site uses [GitHub Pages](https://help.github.com/articles/what-are-github-pages/) with the site content in the `gh-pages` branch.
 To build the site locally, you will need to install Ruby, Bundler and Jekyll.
 If you've never worked with GitHub Pages before, just keep reading.
+This site also makes use of [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to pull in the [OSGi enRoute GitHub repository](https://github.com/osgi/osgi.enroute) so that code examples can be easily pulled from the enRoute examples.

 Or you already are a pro at working with GitHub Pages?
 You have set up the [git triangular workflow](https://www.sociomantic.com/blog/2014/05/git-triangular-workflow/) for this repository and have Ruby, Bundler and Jekyll running?
+You have pulled down the enRoute submodule?
 Then what are you waiting for?
 Read the [contributing guidelines](#contributing-guidelines) section and start writing!

 Github pages can be created either with usual HTML or you can use [Jekyll](https://jekyllrb.com/), a static web site generator, which takes [Markdown](https://daringfireball.net/projects/markdown/) files and transforms them into a static webpage.
 Usually you want to write in markdown, as this is way more convenient than writing pure HTML.